-When I was two, my father was a giant and it was my mother’s birthday.
+When I was four, my father was a giant and it was my mother’s birthday.

 She asked him to collect the granny apple for her from the garden.
 As soon as he stepped out of the door, the road jumped away from him like a long coil of wire.
 He drove happily, finding his way around the knots and eventually he reached the entrance of the garden.

 To cross, he had to walk through a pool that guarded the treasures of the garden.
 The pool moved in hisses and shadows.

 One wrong move and over he twisted and was thrown into the dreadful waters.
 Struggling, up he flew for air and only found that he was going deeper into a terrible darkness.